JamesKindon/jkindon.github.io/_posts/2023-03-07-azure-cost-optimisation-with-citrix-daas.md

 This does not hold true when using bare metal solutions such as Nutanix NC2, where you have full control over your tin, and are not locked into T-Shirt sized instances.
 In this scenario, it's game time, you can do everything you do on-prem, but do it in public cloud.
 Different conversation.

+{: .box-note}
+**Identify MCS orphaned resources on Azure**

+You can retreieve a list of [orphaned resources](https://docs.citrix.com/en-us/citrix-daas/install-configure/machine-catalogs-manage.html#retrieve-a-list-of-orphaned-resources) that are created by MCS but are no longer used by MCS.

 ## Summary Table

 | Category | Item | Guide |